CebolaLab/ATAC-seq/README.md

 Peaks are identified where sequenced reads accumulate.
 These correspond to regions of accessible DNA.

-In this pipeline, peaks will be called using two alternative software: [HMMRATAC, developed by Tarbell et al. (2019)](https://academic.oup.com/nar/article/47/16/e91/5519166) and [MACS2](https://github.com/macs3-project/MACS).
-While MACS2 is the most popular peak caller and should be used to generate consistent data, [Yan et al. (2020)](https://genomebiology.biomedcentral.com/track/pdf/10.1186/s13059-020-1929-3) recommend using the peak caller HMMRATAC, developed by [Tarbell et al. (2019)](https://academic.oup.com/nar/article/47/16/e91/5519166), which is specifically developed for ATAC-seq data (if computational resources are sufficient).
+In this pipeline, peaks will be called using several alternative software: [MACS2](https://github.com/macs3-project/MACS), [HMMRATAC, developed by Tarbell et al. (2019)](https://academic.oup.com/nar/article/47/16/e91/5519166) and the popular but unpublished [Genrich](https://github.com/jsh58/Genrich).
+While MACS2 is the most popular peak caller and may be used to generate results consistent with other published data, [Yan et al. (2020)](https://genomebiology.biomedcentral.com/track/pdf/10.1186/s13059-020-1929-3) recommend using the peak caller HMMRATAC, developed by [Tarbell et al. (2019)](https://academic.oup.com/nar/article/47/16/e91/5519166), which is specifically developed for ATAC-seq data (if computational resources are sufficient).
 HMMRATAC is available on [github](https://github.com/LiuLabUB/HMMRATAC).
+Genrich also has a dedicated ATAC-seq mode and is particularly popular as many QC steps are built in.

 Important considerations for ATAC-seq:
 - There are usually **no controls**